MarkusBordihn/BOs-Critical-Version-Forcer/README.md

 **Note: If your Minecraft Forge is crashing because of this mod, please update to a newer version!**

+## How to use ?

+Just add this mod to your mod pack or your Minecraft Forge mod folder.

+## Source Code

+You can inspect the used code under https://github.com/MarkusBordihn/BOs-Critical-Version-Forcer for each version.

 ## Version History

 ### 1.18